About this campground

 Lake Jasper has been recognised as one of the five most important wetlands for waterbirds in the southwest, and bird watchers will be able to see many species here.
 If you are lucky, you could be rewarded with a glimpse of the endangered little bittern (Ixobrychus minutus).

 There are three campsites with basic facilities located at Lake Jasper.
-Be aware that the area is popular, especially over holiday periods, and is often full.
+Be aware that the area is popular, especially over holiday periods, and is often full so have a plan for backup accommodation.
 Camping fees apply.

 Gallery